Softball in Victoria: National team representatives

 Majorie Nelson was a Victorian softball player.
 She was the first softball player to represent any country at four World Series of Softball.
 She was the Australian captain in 1974 and 1978 and the World Series.
 Justine Smethurst also represented Australia.

 Australian Institute of Sport scholarship holders

 The Australian Institute of Sport first awarded softball scholarships in 1993, after the 1991 announcement that softball would be included on the programme for the 1996 Summer Olympics.
 Since then, several competitors from this state have been awarded scholarships including Dianne Clark, Peta Edebone, Jenny Holliday, Kellie Loughman, Belinda Lowing and Nicole Richardson who all had scholarships in the programme's inaugural year.

 American university players

 Some softball players from this state have played softball for American universities, which depleted the level of high quality players available for local, state and international competitions.
-They include Ruth Chatwin who played for the University of Nebraska starting in 1987, Ann Sanders who played for the University of Las Vegas starting in 1987.
+They include Ruth Chatwin who played for the University of Nebraska–Lincoln starting in 1987, Ann Sanders who played for the University of Las Vegas starting in 1987.